-Our Board of Directors recommends that you vote "for" the nominee for Class I director (proposal no. 1) and "for" ratification of the proposed independent registered public accounting firm (proposal no. 2).
+Our Board of Directors recommends that you vote "for" each of the nominees for Class II directors (proposal no. 1) and "for" ratification of the proposed independent registered public accounting firm (proposal no. 2).

-Each outstanding share of the Company's common stock (NASDAQ: MRSN) entitles the holder of record at the close of business on April 30, 2018, to receive notice of, and to vote at, the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+Each outstanding share of the Company's common stock (Nasdaq: MRSN) entitles the holder of record at the close of business on April 15, 2019, to receive notice of, and to vote at, the Annual Meeting or any adjournment or postponement of the Annual Meeting.